-CPA stands for ‘Certified Public Accountant’, also known as a ‘Chartered Accountant.’
+CPA stands for ‘Certified Public Accountant’, and perform a similar function as ‘Chartered Accountants’ in other countries.
 They are legally authorized to perform tasks that other accountants are not authorized in.
 This includes representing businesses for IRS audits, auditing and approving financial documents of businesses, compiling financial statements and preparing and authorizing tax returns, among other tasks.
 It is a US-based license, provided by the American Institute of Certified Public Accountants (AICPA).
 The AICPA is the largest accounting body in the world.
 Although the AICPA acts as a centralized body for the CPA, each state has slightly different rules and requirements for the exam.

 Are there other differences between an EA and a CPA?

 - Exam results from each section of the SEE carry over for two years, unlike the CPA’s 18-month expiration